Design patterns are reusable solutions to common problems in software design.

 )

-type singleton struct{}
+type singleton struct{

-func GetInstance() *singleton {
+func GetInstance(value string) *singleton {

 once.Do(func() {

-instance = &singleton{}
+instance = &singleton{Value: value}

 })